 What sort of issues might these be?
 As we said earlier, it is of course important to consider the content and style of a text, especially if deadlines are tight.
 Word counts are often a decent guide to how long a translation will take, but they don’t tell the whole story.
 Sometimes you have to take the extra time to get your terminology or phrasing exactly right.
 A particularly complex technical or legal project, for example, might take much longer to complete than a more general document of comparable size.

-A professional translator will also check the source document carefully for potential errors, omissions or unclear wording.
-Translation is all about carrying over meaning from one language to another – so if the meaning is unclear in the original, the translation can hit a roadblock until the issue is resolved.
+A professional translator will also check the source document carefully for potential errors, omissions, or unclear wording.
+The translation is all about carrying over meaning from one language to another – so if the meaning is unclear in the original, the translation can hit a roadblock until the issue is resolved.
 Similarly, it’s not unheard of for a source document to contain mistakes of one sort or another, be they anything from typographical errors to incorrect statements of fact – after all, everyone makes mistakes from time to time.
 Once again, a good translator will spot these and flag them up for the project manager to relay to the client.
 As a result, one nice side-effect of this process is that having a document translated into a new language will often also improve the quality of the source-language text!
 After all, it never hurts to have an extra pair of eyes looking at a piece of work.

-Once the document has been delivered on time and the client is satisfied with the work, it’s time for a translator’s favourite part of the job: getting paid.
-This part of the process is more or less invisible to the end client, of course, but it’s actually an essential part of a translation agency’s business practices, since prompt, efficient payment is a great way to build relationships and retain the best translators.
-Exact processes vary from business to business, of course, but they always require some degree of interaction between project managers, translators and accountants – so the project manager’s work really isn’t done until everyone is happy on all sides of the project.
-Once a job is closed out, with a bit of luck there’ll be just enough time for a deep breath and a quick cup of coffee before the next job rolls in and the engine of productivity whirs into life again.
+Once the document has been delivered on time and the client is satisfied with the work, it’s time for a translator’s favorite part of the job: getting paid.
+This part of the process is more or less invisible to the end client, of course, but it’s actually an essential part of a translation agency’s business practices since prompt, efficient payment is a great way to build relationships and retain the best translators.
+Exact processes vary from business to business, of course, but they always require some degree of interaction between project managers, translators, and accountants – so the project manager’s work really isn’t done until everyone is happy on all sides of the project.
+Once a job is closed out, with a bit of luck there’ll be just enough time for a deep breath and a quick cup of coffee before the next job rolls in, and the engine of productivity whirs into life again.